ls1intum/Artemis/docs/user/plagiarism-check.rst

 Introduction
 --------------------------

-Artemis allows tutors and exercise instructors to check assignments submissions from students for plagiarism.
+Artemis allows tutors and exercise instructors to check assignment submissions from students for plagiarism.
 With this feature, different types of assignments can be checked in Artemis, including programming assignments, modeling assignments, and text assignments.
 To perform the plagiarism check, the responsible tutors must initiate the checking process for a specific exercise.
 First, we give an overview of different available features of the plagiarism check.
-Next, we explain the plagiarism check workflows from the perspective of various Artemis users, using a UML Activity Diagrams to visualize the process.
+Next, we explain the plagiarism check workflows from the perspective of various Artemis users, using UML Activity Diagrams to visualize the process.

 Plagiarism Check Overview
 --------------------------